 Branson Kayne Perry was an 80s baby.
 He was born in 1981 to Rebecca “Becky” Klino and Bob Perry.
-He’d graduated from Nodaway-Holt High school and worked odd jobs after losing a job.
+He graduated from Nodaway-Holt High school and worked odd jobs after losing a job.
 He worked as a roofer and then for a traveling petting zoo while looking for work.
-He lived with his father at 304 West Oak Street since his parents were divorced.
-He lived at home, worked, and had a couple of hobbies.
-Branson enjoyed weight lifting and had a black belt in Hapkido, a hybrid Korean martial art for self-defense.
+Branson lived with his father at 304 West Oak Street since his parents were divorced and enjoyed weight lifting.
+He had a black belt in Hapkido, a hybrid Korean martial art for self-defense.
 Perry also had Tachycardia but didn’t let it affect his life much.

 On the day of Branson Perry’s disappearance, he was doing some chores with a female friend, Jena Crawford.
 There were two mechanics at the house, replacing the alternator in his dad’s car.
 His father, Bob Perry, was in the hospital.
 A little before 3 PM, Perry went to a cabinet and grabbed something.
-He went outside and returned wordlessly.
 A little after 3 pm, Jena looked out the window and saw Perry leaving.
-She asked where he was going, and he said, “I’m going to put away the jumper cables, then run out for a bit.
-I’ll be back in a few minutes.”
+She asked where he was going, and he said, ?I?m going to put away the jumper cables, then run out for a bit.
+I?ll be back in a few minutes.?
 Except, he wasn’t.
 That was the last time any saw him of his friends or family.

 Suspects and Suspect Happenings

-There have been a couple of suspects in this young man’s m*rder.
+There have been a couple of suspects in this young man’s murder.
 The first is his neighbor across the street, Jason Biermann.
 On April 7, a few days before Branson Perry disappeared, he went to hang out with Jason Biermann, his older neighbor, by many years (according to some internet sleuthing, he may have been in his early thirties).
-According to true crime source Diane Fanning’s “Baby Be Mine,” He gave Branson an “unidentified drug.”
+According to true crime source Diane Fanning’s “Baby Be Mine,” he gave Branson an “unidentified drug.”
 After this, Branson stripped nude and started to dance around in Biermann’s house.
 Then, he shaved his pubic hair and and “had sex” with Biermann.
-Sounds like code for rape to you, right?
-Okay, cool.
-Moving on.
+(Sounds like code for rape to you, right?)
 The next day, Perry told his dad about the incident.
 Perry’s father was furious at the neighbor for drugging his son but never spoke with the man about it.
 Seemingly that was the end of the situation with Biermann.
-However, right after Branson Perry’s disappearance, some sources say (and it could be all wet) that Jason Biermann was nowhere to be found for two whole weeks.
+However, right after Branson Perry’s disappearance, some sources say that Jason Biermann was nowhere to be found for two whole weeks.
 It sounds like enough time to try to get rid of the body of a kid who told his dad you’d raped him.
 But, as I said, there is no proof of this.

-The other scummo suspect of foul play is Jack Wayne Rogers.
+The other suspect of foul play is Jack Wayne Rogers.
 Two years after Branson Perry’s disappearance, in 2003, Rogers, a Presbyterian minister, and Boy scout leader from Fulton, Missouri’s name, arose.
 Here’s why.
 He was charged with a first-degree assault charge for a failed gender-reassignment surgery on a trans woman.
-He no certifications.. just thought that he was anointed enough to do it.
-Needless to say, the illegal surgery was a wash law enforcement had to be called, so the patient didn’t die.
-Anyway, this was in Columbia, Missouri.
-When law enforcement arrived on the scene, they found all sorts of horrible shit on his personal computer: child pornography and online posts where he described having raped, tortured, and killed multiple men.
-One of these men matched the description of Branson Perry, who, he called a blonde hitchhiker, from Skidmore who he did all the above to and the buried in the Ozarks.
+He no certifications… just thought that he was anointed enough to do it.
+Needless to say, law enforcement had to be called so the patient didn’t die.
+When law enforcement arrived on the scene, they found all sorts of horrible information on his personal computer: child pornography and online posts where he described having raped, tortured, and killed multiple men.
+One of these men matched the description of Branson Perry, who, he called a blonde hitchhiker, from Skidmore who he did all the above to and then buried in the Ozarks.
 When questioned by the police, he claimed the posting was “just a fantasy.”
 It seems awfully specific, but the authorities didn’t pull him in much further.
 Detectives also later found a turtle claw necklace in Jack Wayne Roger’s car.
 If you’re wondering if our missing Missouri man had a necklace just like that, he did!
 But, for some reason, it wasn’t enough to implicate him in the crime, apparently.
 Rogers was sentenced for possession of child pornography and illegal surgery, but that was all.
 And no further deliberations have been made regarding Perry’s disappearance.